CliMA/SurfaceFluxes.jl/docs/src/UniversalFunctions.md

 ### Stable Conditions ($\zeta \ge 0$)

-For stable conditions, the Businger-Dyer functions are linear (Nishizawa & Kitamura 2018, Eqs.
-A1-A2 for $L \ge 0$):
+For stable conditions, the Businger-Dyer functions are linear.

+!!! note "Neutral Prandtl Number"
+    In our implementation, we scale the heat functions by $\text{Pr}_0$ so that $\phi_h(0) = \text{Pr}_0$.
+This ensures consistency with other parameterizations like Gryanik et al. (2020) and proper behavior of the dimensionless profiles.

 ```math
 \begin{equation}